 Lincoln’s national profile skyrocketed in the wake of the debates, so much so that it is difficult to imagine a Lincoln presidency without them.2

-As for Douglas, though he technically won the Lincoln-Douglas debates and was reelected to the Senate, the debates proved to be a metaphorical nail in the coffin.
+As for Douglas, though he technically won the Lincoln-Douglas debates and gained reelection to the Senate, the debates proved to be a metaphorical nail in the coffin.

 While Douglas was already on thin ice within the Democratic party over his lack of support for the Lecompton Constitution, the Freeport Doctrine amounted to downright heresy.
-The south could never trust Douglas again after that and Douglas’ presidential ambitions were dashed.
+The south could never trust Douglas again after that and Douglas’ presidential ambitions faded.

 With the Southern Democrats’ refusal to support Douglas, the Democratic party split in two for the 1860 election.
 Northern Democrats nominated Douglas on a popular sovereignty platform, while the Southern Democrats nominated John C. Breckinridge on a pro-slavery platform.